 GPS eXchange format

 GPX files are used by many GPS devices and navigation apps.
-They contain a combinations of waypoints, routes and tracks.
-The exact content of the exported GPX file depends on the export options.
+When exporting a GPX file, Furkot always includes trip stops and skipped stops as waypoints.
+The exact content of routes and tracks in the exported GPX file depends on the export options.

 |Hotel or motel||Lodging|

 |Amusement park||Amusement Park|

 |Hiking trail||Trail Head|